The Colban name has descended through the generations from the ancient Anglo-Saxon

 Cobham, (1260-1339), Lord Warden of the Cinque Ports in 1307, He also held the titles of Sheriff of Kent, Constable of Canterbury, Tonbridge, Dover and Rochester Castles, all in Kent; and John de Cobham, 3rd Baron

-Cobham (d...
-Another 100 words (7 lines of text) are included under the topic Early Colban Notables in all our PDF Extended History products and printed products wherever possible.
+Cobham and Joan de Beauchamp, given a licence to crenellate by Richard II in 1381 and built...
+Another 75 words (5 lines of text) are included under the topic Early Colban Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Colban family to the New World and Oceana